By Deacon Jerry Franzen at the

 and follow Him without any possessions.

-To others He says share what you possess:
+To others He says share what

 give to your brothers and sisters,